Waynium/Blogging-Website/README.md

 # My-Website
 My Website
-This Website is my personal Portfolio Website, implemented in HTML, CSS and JavaScript.
+This Website is my personal blogging website, implemented in HTML, CSS and JavaScript.
 Here's the link: https://waynium.github.io/Blogging-Website/

-It is now responsive, therefore it can viewed in portrait form in cell phones, and properly in laptops
+I will be sharing my fair share of coding experiences.
+But it is not only related to coding, but also principles I learn in my life experience as well.
+I will be sharing my guitar progress, since 2020.
+I will also be sharing some of my design artworks.